Phone-GWP-group

 For almost all plastic packaging there will be a recycled alternative, including a range of foam materials

 There are a couple of notes of caution here, however.
-Firstly, due to the manufacturing processes and general costs of recycled plastic material (when compared with virgin plastics), the costs of these recycled options are frequently higher than their standard equivalents.
-This means that there may be no cost savings, even after a plastic packaging tax surcharge.
+Firstly, due to the manufacturing processes and the higher costs of recycled plastic materials (compared with virgin plastics), these recycled options are often more expensive than their standard equivalents.
+This means that there may be no cost savings, even after a Plastic Packaging Tax surcharge.

-Secondly, as demand for recycled packaging products grows, if supply cannot keep up then the price of these alternatives may also be driven higher.
+Secondly, as demand for recycled packaging products grows, if supply can’t keep up, the price of these alternatives may also rise.

-As such, if you are purely focusing on costs (and taking out environmental considerations), then constant monitoring of the market would be required.
+As such, if you are focusing solely on costs (excluding environmental considerations), then constant market monitoring would be required.

 Can your packaging be replaced with paper-based alternatives?

-An alternative to switching to recycled plastic packaging, is instead to switch to a different material altogether.
+An alternative to switching to recycled plastic packaging is to switch to a different material altogether.

-Using the same Stratocell example as above, foam packaging could potentially be replaced with corrugated cardboard end caps instead.
-Other options here would include custom fittings, Corrispring, or even paper void fill packaging.
+Using the same Stratocell example as above, foam packaging could be replaced with corrugated cardboard end caps instead.
+Other options here could include custom fittings, Corrispring, or even paper void fill packaging.

-Another, separate point to consider here is that corrugated board can also have a degree of water resistance added, through liquiguard coating.
-This makes its performance much closer to plastic.
+Another, separate point to consider here is that corrugated board can also have a degree of water resistance added through Liquiguard coating.
+This brings its performance much closer to that of plastic.

-Any and all of these options would not be subject to the new tax.
+None of these options would be subject to the new tax.

 switch to paper based packaging